-Richard* is a young man who has a learning disability and violent challenging behaviour.
+Richard* is a young man who has a learning disability and violent behaviours of distress.

 When he joined Dimensions he moved from a secure unit with a 3:1 staffing ratio, costing around £200k per year.
-He now needs just 1:1 staffing and understands how to stop challenging behaviour triggers.
+He now needs just 1:1 staffing and understands how to stop triggers to behaviours of distress.

 When Dimensions took over his support one of Richard’s goals was to become more independent.

 The team initially decided to focus on communication, decision making, and getting out and about.

 The team felt that making a difference in these areas would have the greatest overall impact on his quality of life.